A program of Fundación Museo de Arte Acarigua-Araure · submitted to the UNESCO IFCD 2026 call · Acarigua-Araure, Venezuela

 Two complementary roles, one cultural platform.

-MAAA — Fundación Museo de Arte Acarigua-Araure
+Fundación Museo de Arte Acarigua-Araure

 Applicant entity and institution responsible for the administrative, financial and cultural implementation of the project.
-Founded in 1988, MAAA's regional experience in exhibitions, education, mediation and community engagement situates the program in a territory where cultural infrastructure needs continuity, visibility and strengthening.
+Founded in 1988, the regional experience of Fundación Museo de Arte Acarigua-Araure in exhibitions, education, mediation and community engagement situates the program in a territory where cultural infrastructure needs continuity, visibility and strengthening.

 Exodus & Resilience — Conceptual and methodological partner